Youth Sports: What are the age requirements for participation in Youth Sports programs?

 How do I get something on the City Council agenda?

 City Council meetings are the first and third Tuesday of each month.
-Any member of the public may attend and address the Council under public comment.
-The Mayor or a member of the Council can then request that an item be placed on a future agenda for full discussion.
-You can complete a Request to Place an Item on the City Council Agenda form, available at the City Clerk's Office, which outlines your request/concern.
-These forms are referred to the City Manager who reviews them and determines if the request/concern can be handled at a Department level or needs to be scheduled for the next available City Council meeting.
+Any member of the public may attend and address the City Council during the Public Comment portion of the agenda or submit a written communication to firstname.lastname@example.org for transmission to the City Council.
+A member of the public may request that an item be placed on a future agenda by completing the Request for Placement of Item on City Council Agenda form which outlines your request.
+The form may be returned to the City Clerk's Office located at City Hall, 110 East Cook Street, Santa Maria, or by emailing the Request form to email@example.com.
+The form is then referred to the City Manager who reviews the request and determines if the request can be handled at a Department level or needs to be scheduled for the next available City Council meeting.

-What is the Code Compliance division?
-Where can I get a Code Compliance Service Request Form?
+What is the Code Enforcement division?
+Where can I get a Code Enforcement Service Request Form?

-In order to maintain the quality of life in Santa Maria, the Code Compliance Division of the City Attorney's office enforces and investigates certain complaints on private property.
-If you wish to request Code Compliance services you can either visit or call the City Attorney's office at 925-0951 ext.
-420 to obtain a Service Request Form.
+In order to maintain the quality of life in Santa Maria, the Code Enforcement Division enforces and investigates certain complaints on private property.
+If you wish to request Code Enforcement services you can either visit or call 925-0951 ext.
+2420 to obtain a Service Request Form.
 You can also find the form by clicking here.

 City Sidewalk / Potholes